Indigo Road Managing Partner

 Palmer’s passion for and commitment to the hospitality industry has been palpable since the age of 13 when he worked as a dishwasher.
 Later promoted to a line cook at the legendary Houston’s in Atlanta, Palmer’s unassuming beginnings in the hospitality arena granted him a comprehensive understanding of the restaurant industry that later led to the success of establishments throughout South Carolina and Florida.

 In January 2017, The Post & Courier named Palmer the second most powerful food and beverage industry player in Charleston.
 He was recognized not only for his growing presence in the hospitality business, but also for his charitable and community efforts.
-A longtime supporter of Share Our Strength’s No Kid Hungry and Charleston’s Feed the Need coalition, Palmer also founded Ben’s Friends, a food and beverage industry support group for professionals who struggle with substance abuse and addiction.
+Palmer is a longtime supporter of Share Our Strength's No Kid Hungry and Charleston's Feed the Need coalition.
+In 2016, Palmer founded Ben's Friend's, the food and beverage industry support group offering hope, fellowship and a path forward to professionals who struggle with substance abuse and addiction.
+He has been recognized by The New York Times, NPR, Southern Living, Atlanta Magazine and Charleston Magazine for his work, and has presented at TEDx Charleston and the Charleston Wine and Food Festival.
+Palmer's efforts have also been recognized by the James Beard Foundation, with two nominations as a semifinalist for the "Outstanding Restaurateur" category in 2018 and 2019.